 You’ve gotten to know Tom Morris Jr. as an analyst on Live PD, but he may have already been a familiar face from his years as a senior correspondent and producer for America’s Most Wanted (AMW).
-He’s come full circle with his new gig, hosting Live PD: Wanted, which premieres October 17 at 10/9c on A&E.
+He’s come full circle with his new gig, hosting Live PD: Wanted.

 A&E Real Crime spoke with Morris about his unexpected career path and how he landed as the host of a third show that brings together TV viewers and the law enforcement.

 How did your career first get off the ground?